 Also in later rulings, such as ((MedImmune v.
 Genentech, 549 U.S. 118 (2007), licensee estoppels are rejected in favour of addressing validity issues.
 Indeed, the Federal Circuit Court of Appeals ruled on this matter recently in Dot Hill Systems Corp. v.
 Crossroads Systems, IPR2015-00822 (2015)).

-These US rulings were given in cases where the parties has an agreement that the licensee benefited from.
+These US rulings were given in cases where the parties had an agreement that the licensee benefited from.
 The way that the agreement came into being was central to the ruling on whether or not to accept the concept of licensee estoppel.
 The Commissioner sees this US law as applicable here.
-The out-of-court settlement did not include a license and there is no ongoing contractual relationship that the parties are arguing over. to the extent that there are contractual obligations at all, they are secondary to the interest of the purity of the register.
+The out-of-court settlement did not include a license and there is no ongoing contractual relationship that the parties are arguing over.
+To the extent that there are contractual obligations at all, they are secondary to the interest of the purity of the register.

 The Commissioner thus rejects the claim that the Applicant for Cancellation is prohibited from challenging the validity of the patent.